MusclePharm Arnold Iron Whey Protein Supplement Review

-The product uses a so-called ?protein matrix? which consists of concentrated, isolated and hydrolyzed whey protein.
+The product uses a so-called “protein matrix” which consists of concentrated, isolated and hydrolyzed whey protein.

-The ingredients in the protein matrix are positive, and we see that it is made up only of quality protein.
+The ingredients in the protein matrix are positive, and we see that it is made up of only quality protein.

-In addition, the formula appears to have too many ingredients, especially added sugars.
+Furthermore, the formula appears to have too many ingredients, especially added sugars.

 We used the vanilla flavor table.

-Arnold's Iron Whey has 67.90% of protein concentration.
+Arnold's Iron Whey has 67.90% protein concentration.

-Yes, only 67,90%.
+Yes, just 67,90%.

-What a disappointment Arnold.
+What a disappointment, Arnold.

 In the 2.268kg bucket, Iron Whey costs 0.85% per shake.

-Also, 100g of protein costs 5.69? (!).
+Furthermore, 100g of protein costs €5.69? (!).